sparky8512/starlink-grpc-tools/README.md

 ## To Be Done (Maybe)

-Maybe more data backend options.
-If there's one you'd like to see supported, please open a feature request issue.

 There are `reboot` and `dish_stow` requests in the Device protocol, too, so it should be trivial to write a command that initiates dish reboot and stow operations.
 These are easy enough to do with `grpcurl`, though, as there is no need to parse through the response data.
 For that matter, they're easy enough to do with the Starlink app.

-Proper Python packaging, since the dependency list keeps growing....
+No further data collection functionality is planned at this time.
+If there's something you'd like to see added, please feel free to open a feature request issue.
+Bear in mind, though, that functionality will be limited to that which the Starlink gRPC services support.
+In general, those services are limited to what is required by the Starlink app, so unless the app has some related feature, it is unlikely the gRPC services will be sufficient to implement it in these tools.

 ## Other Tidbits